AMOfficalGithub/CutieEditor/README.md

 # CutieEditor
-A TextEditor that supports .NET, ASP.NET and Console applications
+A TextEditor that supports .NET Console applications

     Choose a Development Environment:
     You can use Visual Studio.
 These tools provide excellent support for .NET development.